MicrosoftDocs/learn/learn-pr/databricks/streaming-in-azure-databricks/includes/2-streaming-overview.md

 A streaming system consists of:

-- Input source such as Kafka, Azure event hub, files on a distributed system, or TCP-IP sockets
+- Input sources such as Kafka, Azure event hubs, files on a distributed system, or TCP-IP sockets
-- Sinks such as Kafka, Azure event hub, various file formats, forEach sinks, console sinks, or memory sinks
+- Sinks such as Kafka, Azure event hubs, various file formats, forEach sinks, console sinks, or memory sinks

 ### Streaming and Databricks Delta